-Sharing the story publicly would allow anyone to search and view your story.
+Sharing the story publicly allows anyone to search and view it.
 Choosing My organization keeps viewership limited to your ArcGIS organization.
-You can always update these sharing settings later through the More Options menu in the story builder's header.
+You can update these sharing settings later through the More Options menu in the story builder's header.

 The story is now available to others.
-You'll see the Draft badge is replaced with a Published badge.
+If you click Edit story, you see the Draft badge is replaced with a Published badge.

-After publishing, you can reopen your story in the builder and continue to make edits or updates without affecting the shared story.
-Make a change, and then look in the builder header to see the Published badge change to Unpublished Changes.
+After publishing, you can continue to make edits or updates without affecting the shared story.
+When you make a change, the Published badge in the builder header changes to Unpublished Changes.
 This signals that you've made some revisions to your story, but they have yet to be pushed to the published version.

 Once you have your adjustments finalized, click Publish again to update the shared story.
 Or, you can discard your unpublished changes using the More Options menu in the header.
 This is also where you can unpublish your story entirely, which will revert it to a draft and unshare the story.